lazybean/understanding-bevy/src/introduction.md

 [Bevy](https://bevyengine.org/) is a fantastic, free, open source, ECS-style game engine written in Rust.
 This book is [my](https://github.com/alice-i-cecile) attempt to collect, summarize and contextualize the engine and its ecosystem.
 This book was written for Bevy 0.4, and assumes familiarity with core Rust concepts (like lifetimes, traits, objects and iterators), but no previous experience with either Bevy or game programming as a whole.
 If you have any suggestions, questions, or spot an error, please feel free to open an issue on this site's [Github](https://github.com/alice-i-cecile/understanding-bevy.github.io).

+This book is deliberately opinionated: rather than simply reiterating the API that Bevy offers you, it attempts to provide context on the options available and when you should reach for a particular tool.
+Ideally, this book will teach how you should write elegant, performant and idiomatic game code in Bevy + Rust and Bevy and steer you away from obvious pitfalls that may seem tempting at first glance.

+Right now, many of these sections of this book are incomplete, but the sections that are complete should be quite helpful and usable.
+This book, and the advice in it, is likely to remain very unstable until Bevy hits 1.0 at some point in the distant future.

 <h2> Why You Should Use Bevy </h2>

 - blazing fast ECS system with exceptional ergonomics: minimal boilerplate, repeated use of a few simple and powerful patterns